 Results from a modified societal perspective that considers lost work and productivity are presented in Table 4.20.
 To address concerns about using the SGRQ mapping algorithm to estimate non-exacerbation health state utilities for biologic treated patients, we estimated the incremental cost-effectiveness ratio for the biologic that produced the largest AQLQ improvement according to the clinical review (mepolizumab).
 If we used the AQLQ mapping algorithm instead of the SGRQ mapping algorithm, the incremental cost-effectiveness ratio for mepolizumab was \$448,000/QALY (instead of \$344,000/QALY in the base-case).
 Given the even weaker AQLQ improvements observed for the other biologics, the corresponding incremental cost-effectiveness ratios based on the AQLQ mappings would be even higher than \$448,000/QALY.
 Although the evidence is weak or missing for including aspects of treatment responders within the base-case, we conducted a what if scenario including costs and outcomes of treatment responders using a uniform set of inputs and assumptions across all biologics (Table 4.21).
 Such findings may be interpreted as a best-case scenario related to how these biologics may be used in clinical practice, given the best available comparative evidence.
-Lastly, because several of the drugs had trials with data pertaining to the ≥300 count eosinophil category, we designed and implemented a scenario analysis in this subgroup (Table 4.22).
-Given that only the exacerbation rates changed within the ≥300 eosinophil count subpopulation and did not change substantially from the base-case inputs, the findings for this scenario are similar to that of the base-case.
+Because several of the drugs had trials with data pertaining to the ≥300 count eosinophil category, we designed and implemented a scenario analysis in this subgroup (Table 4.22).
+Given that only the exacerbation rates changed within the \geq 300 eosinophil count subpopulation and did not change substantially from the base-case inputs, the findings for this scenario are similar to that of the base-case.
+Finally, the findings for the collective best-case scenarios that use SoC and relative signals that most favor the biologics suggest incremental costeffectiveness ratios in the \$200,000s and upper \$100,000s per QALY (Table 4.23).
+Scenario #1 suggests that when using the most severe of baseline characteristics and largest relative clinical signals and lowest biologic cost, the resulting incremental cost-effectiveness moves from the \$300,000s per QALY to \$226,000 per QALY.
+Further, when restricting the treated population to only those who are on chronic oral corticosteroids, the finding becomes \$174,000 per QALY.
+And when adding the responder scenario alongside assuming favorable clinical and cost inputs moves to the incremental lifetime findings to \$156,000 per QALY.

-Incremental Costs Incremental QALYs Incremental CE Ratio per QALY
+Incremental Costs Incremental QALYs Incremental Cost-Effectiveness Ratio per QALY

-Omalizumab \$503,000 1.73 \$291,000 / QALY
+Omalizumab \$524,000 1.73 \$303,000 / QALY

-Mepolizumab \$523,000 1.63 \$320,000 / QALY
+Mepolizumab \$524,000 1.63 \$320,000 / QALY

-Reslizumab \$568,000 1.48 \$385,000 / QALY
+Reslizumab \$538,000 1.48 \$364,000 / QALY

-Benralizumab \$541,000 1.41 \$384,000 / QALY
+Benralizumab \$482,000 1.41 \$342,000 / QALY

-Dupilumab \$665,000 1.52 \$438,000 / QALY
+Dupilumab \$564,000 1.53 \$348,000 / QALY